Vietnam.vn - Nền tảng quảng bá Việt Nam

 -3.4

-The average ACT score of students has dropped as many US universities have dropped standardized test requirements from their applications.
-The University of California system, the largest university in the US, has required the SAT and ACT since 2021.
+The average ACT score of students has decreased as many American universities have dropped the requirement for standardized tests in their applications.
+The University of California system, the largest university system in the US, has been using SAT and ACT scores since 2021.
 In March 2023, Columbia University became the first Ivy League school to stop using SAT or ACT scores in its admissions process.

-According to the Center for Fairness and Integrity in the US, more than 1,900 universities will not require applicants to submit standardized test scores for the fall 2024 admissions cycle.
+According to the Center for Fairness and Transparency in US testing, more than 1,900 universities will not require applicants to submit standardized test scores for the fall 2024 admissions cycle.

-That is why, although 1.39 million candidates took the ACT this year, an increase of 40,000 compared to last year, the head of the ACT organization said that the number will hardly recover to pre-pandemic levels (1.9-2 million).
+That's why, even though 1.39 million people took the ACT this year, an increase of 40,000 compared to last year, the head of the ACT organization believes the number will be difficult to recover to pre-pandemic levels (1.9-2 million).

-Huy Quan ( According to AP, ACT, New York Post, Daily Mail)
+Huy Quan ( Based on AP, ACT, New York Post, Daily Mail)

 Source link